-Pathogenicity

-Ribosomes

-Gene regulation

-Antibiotics

-This knowledge can contribute to our understanding of these processes

-Measuring translation efficiency of genes with and without the presence of bS21-2 will allow us to expand our understanding of how ribosomal proteins can contribute to gene regulation in bacteria as they adapt to changing conditions.
-Performing these experiments in an in vitro system will allow us to purify only the elements necessary for translation and eliminate any effects caused by other genes or proteins present in the cell.
-By learning more about these processes, we can expand our knowledge of pathogenicity, gene regulation, and antibiotics.
-Francisella is known to be highly infectious and can evade the immune system by replicating intracellularly within macrophage cells.
-By learning more about the processes involved in pathogenicity, we can make more informed efforts to develop targeted antibiotic treatments.
-(Immunology, epidemiology).
-We have already made significant process in purifying the elements needed for this assay and testing the reliability of the kit itself, so we are confident that we will be able to deliver significant results in the timeline established.

 4.0 Methodology and Procedures

 4.1 Bacterial Strains and Growth Conditions

 The Live Vaccine Strain (LVS) is used to study F. tularensis; this strain is attenuated in humans but retains pathogenicity in mice.
 LVS is grown in Mueller Hinton Broth (MHB), supplemented with 0.025% iron pyrophosphate, 0.1% glucose, and 2% Isovitalex at 37°C, for standard growth conditions in liquid media.
 For solid media growth, LVS is grown on cysteine heart agar plates containing 1% hemoglobin (CHAH) at 37°C. E. coli, XL1-Blue, is grown in LB media or on LB plates.
 The selective antibiotics kanamycin (kan) or nourseothricin (nat) are used to maintain plasmids in F. tularensis LVS at 5 µg/mL or in E. coli at 50 µg/mL.